 Leading thinkers, researchers, and education practitioners discuss learning and human variability via video, audio, and the written word.
-This is the first section in what will become the multiple media Universal Design for Learning: A Journal of Theory, Research, and Practice.
 Read more at Conversations in Multiple Media.

 Learners are highly variable, but that variation is not chaotic.
 Learners share common, predictable patterns of variability that are very useful to consider when designing educational environments.
 Read more from this new book by Anne Meyer, David H. Rose, and David Gordon: udltheorypractice.cast.org

 UDL On Campus offers resources geared toward multiple stakeholders in postsecondary institutions to help them improve learning opportunities, retention, and outcomes.

 Congratulations to the winners and finalists of CAST's Professional Learning video contest.